WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 # Challenge

-Put all the ideas in the previous paragraphs together to write three lines of code to go at the end which will
+Put all the ideas in the previous paragraphs together to write three lines of code.
+The first two lines go after the code to choose the word to guess.
+The third line goes at the end after the line ```print(pictures[0])```.
+Your lines of code should

 * make a text variable which consists of the same number of underscores as there are letters in the original word.
 You will need the ```len()``` function and multiplication
 * turn the text variable from a text string into a list (you can use the same variable name for both if you want)